mvolkmann/mvolkmann.github.com/programming/ts-good-parts.md

 - Modules are always executed in strict mode.
 - Modules can use `import` and `export` statements.
 - Modules are loaded once regardless of how many times they are imported.
-- Top-level definitions in modules have file scope and are only accessible outside the file if they are exported.
+- Top-level definitions in modules have file scope, not global scope.
+  They are only accessible outside the file if they are exported.
 - The top-level value of `this` in modules is `undefined`, not `window`.

 Source files are processed in module mode if they contain at least one `import` or `export` statement.
 When neither kind of statement is needed, module mode can be forced by including `export {}`, typically at the top of the source file.
-This is desirable to avoid conflicts between declarations of the same names across multiple source files.
+This is desirable to avoid conflicts between top-level declarations of the same names across multiple source files.

 ## DefinitelyTyped